-Risks Risks Description Mitigation Address Status Staffing Insufficient staff to perform audit.
+Risks Description Mitigation Address Status Staffing Insufficient staff to perform audit.
 Reduce caseload, adjust metrics, revise milestones, reassignments, overtime - mitigation measures enacted.
 Funding Insufficient funding to acquired staff to perform or assist with project.
-Hiring was delayed and resour and the RAP.
 Hiring was delayed and resources refocused to address CSIP problem cases and the RAP.
+Audit extended Competing priorities delay completing audit tasks.
 Adjust number of cases reviewed and the number of members contacted - Deliverables adjusted and audit will be extended beyond FYE 2022.
 External factors Pandemic or other external factors may affect the audit.
 External financial and pandemic related factors have delayed the audit schedule, requiring a revision to audit milestones and deliverables.
 Initial case reviews are not expected to occur before the Q4 and monthly targets will be cut in half.